digital-societies-institute/digital-societies-institute/index.md

 # Think Tank for Startup Societies

-enhanced by technologies like _artificial intelligence_, _distributed ledger_,
+enhanced by technologies like _artificial intelligence_ and _distributed ledger_,

 based on modern concepts like _startup society_, _liquid democracy_, _universal basic income_, _network state_ and _digital identity_,